rgee-de/air-purifier-api/README.md

 - HOST_IP: The IP address of your air purifier on the network.
 - LOG_LEVEL: The logging level (ERROR or INFO).
+- ORIGINS: CORS Origins.
+- WEBSOCKET_URL: URL where the server runs.

 ### Running the Docker Container